SLIIT-R25-032/AutismCare/README.md

 # Autism Care App
-skill development engaging and effective for Level 1 autistic children.
+Our research focuses on advancing home-based autism care through an intelligent mobile solution designed to support autistic children and their parents in Sinhala.
+The app incorporates activity -based learning methods to make skill development engaging and effective for Level 1 autism children.
 It uses adaptive learning technologies to provide interactive features that enhance child engagement and deliver personalized learning experiences.
-Parents can track their child's progress and receive tailored recommendationsto support their development.
+Parents can track their child's progress and receive tailored recommendations to support their development.
 This solution offers an accessible and culturally relevant approach to autism care at home.
+Our research focuses on advancing home-based autism care through an intelligent mobile solution designed to support autistic children and their parents in Sinhala.
+The app incorporates activity -based learning methods to make skill development engaging and effective for Level 1 autism children.
+It uses adaptive learning technologies to provide interactive features that enhance child engagement and deliver personalized learning experiences.
+Parents can track their child's progress and receive tailored recommendations to support their development.
+This solution offers an accessible and culturally relevant approach to autism care at home..

 | Name with Initials     | Registration Number | Contact Phone Number | Email                  |
 |------------------------|---------------------|-----------------------|------------------------|